kiranjadhav45/Readitall-News-Web-App/README.md

 # Readitall News Web App

 this is beutiful news app there are categorys of news like Science , Technology Bussness etc .
-Some components like Headline and Top Stories . technology used in this app React JS , Javascript , Boostrap , CSS & HTML
-API used in this app is free news news API and
+Some components like Headline and Top Stories . technology used in this app React JS , Javascript , Boostrap , CSS & HTML . free news news API used in this app

 ## Demo